oblac/jodd-site/content/madvoc/2+overview.md

 ## Starting Madvoc

+Madvoc is servlet web application.

-It all starts with registering `MadvocContextListener`: either in `web.xml`, either by extending it and using `@WebFilter` annotation.
-Then, register a `MadvocServletFilter` filter.
-There are three optional context parameters you may use:
+It all starts with registering `MadvocContextListener`: either in `web.xml`, using annotation or manually.
+Next step: register a `MadvocServletFilter` filter.

-* `madvoc.webapp` - class name of *Madvoc* web application.
-Default is `jodd.madvoc.WebApp`.
-May be used for configuring various components of *Madvoc*.
-* `madvoc.configurator` - class name of *Madvoc* configurator: default is `jodd.madvoc.config.AutomagicMadvocConfigurator`.
-It's purpose is to register all web components.
-* `madvoc.params` - wildcard pattern of *Madvoc* properties files on classpath.

-Example from `web.xml`:

 ~~~~~ xml
 	<listener>